zilexa/Flexget-instructions/README.md

 - Looks for your old series season packs and single episodes by discovering them on several websites.
 - Downloads if they match your requirements to prevent low quality files or language specific versions from being downloaded.
 - Download regular HDTV quality to save space, this is an acceptable quality.
 If not found, accept 720p/1080p HD quality on the next run.
-- Save to /TVDB seriesname/seasonnumber/ folders so that 1) Kodi will recognise the correct tvshow and to make it easy to cleanup your drive (simply delete the season folders).
-- Download the main file only, no other clutter that is usually present.

-_Subtitles:_
-- Find subtitles when the download is finished.
-- Add downloaded files without subs to the subtitle queue, Flexget will continue searching subs even after the files have been moved/renamed to the proper location.

 _Movies:_
 - Cleanup (purge) your Trakt account by removing movies you already have from the Trakt watchlist.